red-gold/react-social-network/docs/README.md

 ## Contribute

-[React Social Network](http://greensocial.herokuapp.com/) has made by love.
+[React Social Network](http://greensocial.herokuapp.com/) has been made by love.
 I planed to build a back-end for this project and improve the perfomance as I process all procedures on the fron-end side.
 If you'd like to help, check out the [document](https://qolzam.gitbooks.io/react-social-network/).
 I'd greatly appreciate any [contribution](https://github.com/Qolzam/react-social-network/blob/master/CONTRIBUTING.md) you make. :)